tddschn/modelz-starcoder/README.md

 # Modelz StarCoder

-[StarCoder](https://huggingface.co/bigcode/starcoder) is a large-scale pre-trained language model for open-domain chatbot, which is open-sourced by Tsinghua University.
+[StarCoder](https://huggingface.co/bigcode/starcoder) is a language model (LM) trained on source code and natural language text.
+Its training data incorporates more that 80 different programming languages as well as text extracted from GitHub issues and commits and from notebooks.

 This repository contains the code (Dockerfile, [`build.envd`](https://envd.tensorchord.ai/guide/getting-started.html)) for deploying StarCoder on [Modelz](https://docs.modelz.ai/).